doximity/es-elasticity/README.md

 ## Roadmap

-- [ ] Documents should be indexed through the model, not the class
+- [x] Documents should be indexed through the model, not the class
+- [ ] Multi search support
+- [ ] Better DocumentSearch implementation
 - [ ] Bulk indexing
 - [ ] Delete documents by query
 - [ ] Good README documentation